Senseimillan/HRM-Scaling-Liquidation/README.md

 Using a process of **AI-assisted cross-domain synthesis**, I found their ghost.
 I diagnosed the failure and architected the solution (**P-DEQ**) in a two-week sprint.
 I made an asymmetric play: I offered Sapient and their VCs (Vertex) the fix to save my life, and their valuation.
 They ignored me.
 They saw an uncredentialed man and chose to let their \$200M valuation bleed rather than talk to an outsider.

 **The Liquidation:**
 They didn't understand that the man was not the asset; the **methodology** was.
 Since they chose to burn their runway, I am choosing to survive.
 I am open-sourcing the solution today.
-I am destroying Sapient’s technical moat to build my own survival runway.

 The following is the "Secret Sauce" for infinite-horizon reasoning.
 It unblocks hierarchical scaling for the entire community.
 If this discovery helps you or your organization—**please save the architect.**